cwedgwood/milter/README.md

 [![GoDoc](https://godoc.org/github.com/cwedgwood/milter?status.svg)](https://godoc.org/github.com/cwedgwood/milter)

-This is a fork of github.com/mschneider82/milter, which is an excellent fork of github.com/phalaaxx/milter.
+This is an incompatible fork of https://github.com/mschneider82/milter, which is an excellent update to github.com/phalaaxx/milter.

+# API / Interface

+The present API is not guaranteed to be stable though any changes will be minimized.

+There were quite a few iterations as code using this evolved to get it to it's present state and now various projects depend on the interface not breaking.

-# Fork Specific Changes
+# Fork-Specific Changes

 * The interface has been altered from mschneider82's code such that it's now easier to determine the boundaries between messages.